josepedro/wedding-gallery/README.md

 This problem can be composed by following User Stories:

-- US 1: As site's owner, I want to allow my friends uploading photos because I want to see and store these photos; Acceptance Criteria: site's owner have to see a list of photos. **[DONE]**
+- **US 1**: As site's owner, I want to allow my friends uploading photos because I want to see and store these photos; Acceptance Criteria: site's owner have to see a list of photos. **[DONE]**

-- US 2: As site's owner, I want to controll the visibility of photos because I want to show seletected photos; Acceptance Criteria: site's owner have to approve and disapprove photos and site's visitors will see only approved photos. **[DONE]**
+- **US 2**: As site's owner, I want to controll the visibility of photos because I want to show seletected photos; Acceptance Criteria: site's owner have to approve and disapprove photos and site's visitors will see only approved photos. **[DONE]**

-- US 3: As site's owner, I want to permit visitors to like photos because I want to see the more liked photos; Acceptance Criteria: visitors have to see the number of "likes" on each photo on gallery. **[DONE]**
+- **US 3**: As site's owner, I want to permit visitors to like photos because I want to see the more liked photos; Acceptance Criteria: visitors have to see the number of "likes" on each photo on gallery. **[DONE]**

-- US 4: As visitor, I want to sort photos by total of likes because I want to see the most liked photos as initials elements; Acceptance Criteria: visitors have to see a list of sorted photos by total of likes, the top element will be with more likes. **[DONE]**
+- **US 4**: As visitor, I want to sort photos by total of likes because I want to see the most liked photos as initials elements; Acceptance Criteria: visitors have to see a list of sorted photos by total of likes, the top element will be with more likes. **[DONE]**

-- US 5: As visitor, I want to sort photos by date of upload because I want to see the most novels photos as initials elements; Acceptance Criteria: visitors have to see a list of sorted photos by date of upload, the top element will be with more new. **[DONE]**
+- **US 5**: As visitor, I want to sort photos by date of upload because I want to see the most novels photos as initials elements; Acceptance Criteria: visitors have to see a list of sorted photos by date of upload, the top element will be with more new. **[DONE]**

 ## Development Mode